semgrep/semgrep-docs/docs/semgrep-app/rule-board.md

 # Rule board

-The rule board is a visual representation of the rules that Semgrep uses to identify potential security issues.
+The rule board is a visual representation of the rules that Semgrep App uses to scan code in CI.

 Rules and rulesets are displayed as cards, which you can drag and drop between columns.